Letters from Co-hosts

 -

-We are looking for Korean and foreign participants that embrace the digital nomad or remote work lifestyle.
+We are looking for Korean and global participants that embrace the digital nomad or remote work lifestyle.
 Those that are eager to live and work in Sokcho together, even for just a few days.

 -